-Contact the Society’s Constitutional Consultant, John Boreman (John.Boreman@ncsu.edu or 919-998-8145), as early in the process as possible to make sure the necessary steps for establishing a Student Subunit are understood.
+Contact the Society’s Constitutional Consultant, Randy Schultz ([email protected] or 515-725-8447), as early in the process as possible to make sure the necessary steps for establishing a Student Subunit are understood.
 The Constitutional Consultant can provide example documents (e.g., petitions and bylaws) to help facilitate the approval process.

-- Contact your local Chapter.
 Contact your local AFS Chapter to discuss your interest in forming a Student Subunit and to let them know you will be submitting a petition to their officers for approval.

-A petition to create a Student Subunit, clearly defining the subunit’s intended purpose and geographic or disciplinary boundaries, must be signed by at least six Active Society Members and a Society member at the university or college who is willing to serve as your faculty advisor.
+A petition to create a Student Subunit, clearly defining the subunit’s intended purpose and geographic or disciplinary boundaries, must be signed by at least six Active Society Members and a Society member at the University or College who is willing to serve as your faculty advisor.
 The Student Subunit petition must be approved by the officers of the Chapter in which your new Student Subunit will reside.

 The slate of officers should include at least a president, a president-elect or vice-president, and a secretary-treasurer or secretary and treasurer.
 Note that all officers must be Society members, unless the Student Subunit is jointly affiliated with another professional organization and, in that case, either the President or Vice President must be an Active Member of the Society.

-- Submit a petition and slate of officers to the Unit Services Coordinator.
-Submit the petition and slate of officers to the Society’s Unit Services Coordinator, Jasmine Sewell (email@example.com or 301-897-8616 x205).
+Submit the petition and slate of officers to the Society’s Unit Services Coordinator, Lauren Maza ([email protected] or 301-897-8616 x225).
 The Unit Services Coordinator will start a file for the Student Subunit and coordinate with the Constitutional Consultant.